Storage account overview

 For example, if your general-purpose storage account is named mystorageaccount, then the default endpoints for that account are:

-A Blob storage account exposes only the Blob service endpoint.
+Block blob and blob storage accounts expose only the Blob service endpoint.

-The URL for accessing an object in a storage account is constructed by appending the object's location in the storage account to the endpoint.
+Construct the URL for accessing an object in a storage account by appending the object's location in the storage account to the endpoint.
 For example, a blob address might have this format: http://mystorageaccount.blob.core.windows.net/mycontainer/myblob.

 You can also configure your storage account to use a custom domain for blobs.
 For more information, see Configure a custom domain name for your Azure Storage account.